mmajerni/kamelet-catalog/test/ftp/sink/README.md

 The test verifies the FTP Kamelet sink.
 The test provides an FTP server instance that the Kamelet can connect to.
-The test uses a timer-source that periodically provides static file content in a Kamelet binding.
+The test uses a timer-source that periodically provides static file content in a Pipe.
 The binding uses the FTP sink to send the file and its content to the FTP server instance.
 The test verifies the proper FTP file content on the server.